-- \triangleright SDG 1 on ending poverty: Extreme poverty has been cut by more than half since 1990.
-This is a remarkable achievement, but one in five people in developing regions still lives on less than USD 1.25 a day and many still risk slipping back into poverty.
+- > SDG 1 on ending poverty: Extreme poverty has been cut by more than half since 1990.
+This is a remarkable achievement, but one in five people in developing regions still lives on less than USD 1.25 a day and many risk slipping back into poverty.
 Poverty is more than a lack of income and resources to ensure a sustainable livelihood.
 It is manifested in hunger and malnutrition, limited access to education and other basic services, social discrimination and exclusion, and a lack of participation in decision-making.
 Indeed, a lack of income is the most significant challenge for many food-insecure people.
-Very few of the world's food producers can provide themselves with adequate nutrition.
 Markets and income are essential in ensuring that all people everywhere have access to nutritious food for healthy lives.
-When people are unable to work because of unemployment, poor health, age, gender inequalities or disability, appropriate means of social protection are necessary to ensure that they and their families have access to food, and that economic growth is inclusive and equitable, providing sustainable jobs and advancing equality.
-Conditional safety nets such as school meals programmes provide income transfers while also serving as platforms for promoting other benefits, such as nutrition and education for children. - Other goals relevant to access to food include SDG 8 on promoting sustained and inclusive economic growth and SDG 10 on reducing inequality.
+When people lack income because of unemployment, poor health, gender inequalities or disability, appropriate means of social protection are necessary to ensure that they and their families have access to food.
+Economic growth must be inclusive and equitable, providing sustainable jobs and advancing equality.
+Conditional safety nets such as school meals programmes constitute income transfers while promoting other benefits, such as nutrition and education for children. - ➤ Other goals relevant to access to food include SDG 8 on promoting sustained and inclusive economic growth and SDG 10 on reducing inequality.